BE A BETTER LAWYER:

 Can I really learn Spanish in a week?

-No. It takes years of practice to truly learn a new language, so unless you already have a foundation in a romance language, you likely won’t leave our program chattering away fluently in Spanish.
+It takes years of practice to truly learn a new language, so unless you already have a foundation in a romance language, you likely won’t leave our program chattering away fluently in Spanish.

 What you will gain though is confidence to speak Spanish as a result of many opportunities to practice.
 The largest hurdle to speaking Spanish is your own inhibition and fear of failure.
 We will help you overcome this fear and give you tools to use in your own practice.